-After he spake, Abba was asked to give a response andthanks on behalf of the students.
-To our astonishment, this new student from New York made the response in fluent, modern Hebrew.
-I knowthat very few, if any of the other students, could have done that.
+this new student from New York made the response in fluent, modern Hebrew.
+I know that very few, if any, of the other students could have done that.
 We recognized at once that Abba Silver had a new type of Jewish background, different from ours, and that his interest in Zionism was much more single-minded and devoted than ours.

 Perhaps this was one additional reason for his quiet thoughtfulness.
-Hehad some very strong thinking to do.
+He had some very strong thinking to do.
 Those of us whose sympathy with Zionism seemed at variance with the non- or anti-Zionism of most of our teachers had only to adjust a sentiment to a doctrine.
 But he had two strong doctrines to adjust and to harmonize.
 He must have spent a great deal of quiet time weighing the two points of view and seeking an inner harmony.

-Being reserved in mood and having much to think about, he could easily have kept aloof from his classmates and schoolmates and gone on alone on his chosen road through his life, except for his family and intimate co-workers.
+Being reserved in mood and having much to think about, he could easily have kept aloof from his classmates and schoolmates and gone on alone on his chosen road through life, except for contact with his family and intimate co-workers.
 But this was the Hebrew Union College, the school in which forty to fifty young men saw each other for hours every day and for many years.
 We were a family in which temperamental differences were recognized and generally respected, and yet in which all the members knew that they belonged together.

-So Abba Silver, the devoted Zionist, the serious, reserved, thoughtful man never withdrew or could withdraw from his classmates or his colleagues.
+So Abba Silver, the devoted Zionist, the serious, reserved, thoughtful man, never withdrew or could withdraw from his classmates or his colleagues.
 He became an intimate part of our college life, participating in the concerns of our student meetings and playing an active part in our college enterprises, except athletics.
-Baseball or basketball, etc., never interested him at all.
+Sports never interested him at all.

 In our meetings, he rarely argued about procedural matters or the trivia of organizational politics.
-He would therefore not speak frequently but, as might be expected of a man of his temperament, he would wait till a thought was matured in his mind (a patience not easy for young people) and then when he knew precisely what he wanted to advocate and how to advocate it, he raised his hand for the floor, slowly unfolded his tell, lanky frame, and began to speak.
+He would therefore not speak frequently but, as might be expected of a man of his temperament, he would wait till a thought was matured in his mind (a patience not easy for young people), and then when he knew precisely what he wanted to advocate and how to advocate it, he raised his hand for the floor, slowly unfolded his tall, lanky frame, and began to speak.
 We had never before heard such eloquence at our student meetings.
 We had plenty of good men, bright men, who could express themselves; but none of us could speak in his particular way.
-Heaven knows where he learned these secrets of eloquence; He did not throw away emotion by hot, excitable speech; but quietly, with steady march, and in his magnificent clarion voice, expressed his ideas with firm tread, giving weight to every sentence.
+Heaven knows where he learned these secrets of eloquence!
+He did not throw away emotion by hot, excitable speech; but quietly, with steady march, and in his magnificent clarion voice, expressed his ideas with firm tread, giving weight to every sentence.

-was a literary magazine.
+Abba had decided that what the student body needed was a literary already and and extraordinary at magazine.
 He advocated the idea and we all adopted the enterprise.
-He became the first editor of the hebrew Union College Monthly, the magazine which has continued for over fifty years with only occasional interruptions.
+He became the first editor of the Hebrew Union College Monthly, the magazine which has continued for over fifty years with only occasional interruptions.